Can Labradorite Get Wet? The Surprising Answer…

 Despite what you may have heard about the benefits of cleansing stones in salt water, we very strongly discourage putting Labradorite in salt water.
 The idea behind using salt water is that it’s supposed to draw negative energy away from the stone, but a quick rinse under running water will do this as well.

 As with fresh water, salt water won’t hurt your stone right away.
-But if you use a salt water soak on a regular basis, then you run the risk of damaging or discoloring your Labradorite.
+But if you use salt water soak on a regular basis, then you run the risk of damaging or discoloring your Labradorite.

 To get the detoxing effect without the salt water bath, then you can place your stone on a bed of dry salt and leave it for a few hours.
 Just make sure to rinse it well and dry it with a clean cloth when you’re done.